Geomorphology

 Historical geomorphology relies on various chronological analyses, notably those provided by stratigraphic studies of the last 2 million years, known as the Quaternary period.
 The relative chronology usually may be worked out by observation of stratigraphic relationships, and the time intervals involved may then be established more precisely by dating methods such as historical records, radiocarbon analysis, tree-ring counting (dendrochronology), and paleomagnetic studies.
 By applying such methods to stratigraphic data, a quantitative chronology of events is constructed that furnishes a basis for calculating long-term rates of change.

-PROCESS GEOMORPHOLOGY
+III | PROCESS GEOMORPHOLOGY |

 This second branch of geomorphology analyzes contemporary dynamic processes at work in landscapes.
 The mechanisms involved—weathering and erosion—combine processes that are in some respects destructive and in others constructive.
 The bedrock and soil provide the passive material, whereas the climatic regime and crustal dynamics together provide the principal active variables.

-UNDERLYING DYNAMICS
+IV | UNDERLYING DYNAMICS |

 Folded Rocks